schedulo-org/schedulo.com/CODE_OF_CONDUCT.md

 ## 1. Purpose

-A primary goal of **DjangoIndia Community** is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of **Schedulo** is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a **friendly, safe, and welcoming environment for all**, regardless of:

 - Gender
 - Sexual orientation